Gitmaxd/gen-ui-firecrawl-python/README.md

 [Create a free Geocode account](https://geocode.xyz/api).

 The `FIRECRAWL_API_KEY` is required for web based data extraction (this demo).
 Get your FireCrawl API key and 500 free credits from the [FireCrawl dashboard](https://www.firecrawl.dev/account).

+The `GOOGLE_MAPS_API_KEY` is necessary for generating Google Maps from Location, Address, or GPS Coordinates (this demo).
+Get your Google Maps API from the [Google Cloud dashboard](https://developers.google.com/maps/documentation/embed/get-api-key).
 ```bash
 # ------------------LangSmith tracing------------------
 LANGCHAIN_API_KEY=...